anic17/homepage/README.md

  - Ecosia
  - Yahoo

-Open the settings at the bottom top and choose your preferred search engine.
+Open the settings at the top left and choose your preferred search engine.

 ## Live demo
 Here's a [live demo](https://anic17.github.io/homepage) of the homepage.
 The homepage will be added soon as a browser extension.